nvzqz/RandomKit/README.md

 ###### Warning:

-The `randomCount` parameter must be greater than the total number of possible values that the given `RandomType` can produce.
+The `randomCount` parameter must be less than the total number of possible values that the given `RandomType` can produce.
 Otherwise, the initializer will never finish.